12:00am, Thu 15th Jan 2009

 Our recent record against Cambridge has been none too impressive.
 In our last four encounters, Cambridge have won three, with one draw coming at Kingfield last season.

 Cambridge United 1-0 Woking

 Tel: 01223 566500

-By car ? leave the M11 at J11 (s/p Cambridge A1309, Harston A10).
-Turn right at the roundabout (s/p Cambridge A1309).
-Go straight on, at three sets of traffic lights, for 1.5 miles, then right at the next set of lights (s/p Ring Road) into Long Road.
-Go straight on at the next set of lights (s/p Ring Road) into Queen Edith?s Way.
-Follow ?ring road? signs at the next five roundabouts into Newmarket Road.
+Leave M11 at J11 (s/p Cambridge A1309, Harston A10).
+Turn right at roundabout (s/p Cambridge A1309).
+Go straight on, at three sets of traffic lights, for 1.5 miles, then right at next set of lights (s/p Ring Road) into Long Road.
+Go straight on at next set of lights (s/p Ring Road) into Queen Edith?s Way.
+Follow ?ring road? signs at next five roundabouts into Newmarket Road.
 The ground is on the left after about half a mile.

-By train ? there are frequent services from Kings Cross (generally quicker) and Liverpool Street.
-The shortest journey time is about 45 minutes (e.g. the 12.15 from KX gets in at 13.01).
+The fastest services leave KX at 15 minutes and 45 minutes past each hour, taking 46 minutes.
+So, for example, the 12.45pm service gets in at 13.31.
 You can get a Citibus C3 service or taxi from the station or walk for about 25/30 minutes to the ground.
-Walk away from the station along Station Road and take the first road on the right (Tenison Road).
-Take the first road again on the right (Devonshire Road), follow this round to the left, to the next junction.
+Walk away from station along Station Road and take first road on the right (Tenison Road).
+Take first road again on the right (Devonshire Road), follow round to the left, to next junction.
 Turn right, again, into Mill Road.
-Walk over the railway bridge, then take the third road on the left (Sedgewick Street).
+Walk over railway bridge, take third road on the left (Sedgewick Street).
 Follow this road, pass a set of traffic-calming barriers and shops ? at this point you are in Cromwell Road ? to a T junction, Coldham?s Lane.
 Ahead of you should be a large field (Coldham?s Common).
-Go into this field and follow a path under the railway bridge to the away turnstiles.
+Go into this field and follow path under railway bridge to away turnstiles.

 Come on, you Cards!